PSYC5613 Psychology Dissertation Part 2

 - Students are able to (1) produce, under supervision, an independent research project in an area relevant to their specialist master's degree; (2) develop skills critical to future employment as scientist-practitioners by preparing, designing, analysing and reporting this research; (3) achieve the competency to review the literature relevant to a problem in their field, design and conduct an appropriate study and report it to high professional standards; (4) advance their general abilities to interpret and evaluate the research of others; and (5) become familiar with the ethical considerations bearing on research in their field.

-- Typically this unit is assessed in the following way: a 5000- to 8000-word thesis.
+- Indicative assessments in this unit are as follows: a 5000- to 8000-word thesis.
 Assessment is conducted by two independent academics selected at the discretion of the unit coordinator.
 The thesis grade constitutes 100 per cent of the final grade in the unit.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.